jordanlahipramelb/bowling-mvp/schema feedback.md

    IsStrike bool
    IsSpare bool

+**Later, if you want to work on above as MVP first**
+Table: BowlerGameFramePinDown
+   BowlerGameFrame_id : foreign key to bowler game frame Pin Number : 1-10

+Insert N number of records for the corresponding pins knocked down

 When calculating total score and displaying on UX: foreach through the game frames and display UX based on Frame Number + Ball Number